PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 [Figure 7.4](#figure-7-4) shows a UML class diagram annotated with the processing methods used in generating FIT images.
 - **`kernel-fitimage.bbclass`**.
 The `kernel-fitimage.bbclass` encapsulates the `uboot-mkimage` tool invocation to combine a number of image components
-  (e.g. kernel binary and DTB) into a single multi-component image (the FIT image).
+  (such as kernel binary and DTB) into a single multi-component image (the FIT image).
 The class member functions `fitimage_emit_section_xxx()` write FIT image specification metadata sections in the fit-image description file (`fit-image.its`).
   The `fit_image_assemble()` member function is then used to generate the FIT image according to the `fit-image.its` specification.
-  If `UBOOT_SIGN_ENABLE` is set (as is the case in MBL `${MACHINE}.conf` files), the "assemble" function signs the newly generated image (again using `uboot-mkimage`).
+  If `UBOOT_SIGN_ENABLE` is set (as is the case in MBL `${MACHINE}.conf` files), the `assemble` function signs the newly generated image (again using `uboot-mkimage`).
-  The processing is hooked into the build by the class promoting certain member functions to tasks entry-points.
+  The processing is hooked into the build by the class promoting certain member functions to tasks entry-points. <!---I can't parse this sentence--->

 - **`kernel-uboot.bbclass`**.
 This class is used to post-process the kernel image using the `objcopy` tool.
 - **`uboot-sign.bbclass`**.
 This class is not used for signing because `mbl-fitimage.bbclass` processing is used instead.
 - **`mbl-fitimage.bbclass`**.
 The `mbl-fitimage.bbclass` inherits from `kernel-fitimage.bbclass` and (re-)implements functions to customize
   the behaviour of the base class.
 See later in this section for more details.
 - **`mbl-artefact-names.bbclass`**.
-This is a utility class used to define standard names for artifacts e.g. `MBL_UBOOT_CMD_FILENAME = "boot.cmd"`
-  defines the `u-boot` boot script file to be `boot.cmd` by default.
+This is a utility class used to define standard names for artifacts, for example, `MBL_UBOOT_CMD_FILENAME = "boot.cmd"` defines the `u-boot` boot script file to be `boot.cmd` by default.

-The `kernel-fitimage.bbclass` member functions of interest are described briefly below:
+The `kernel-fitimage.bbclass` member functions are:
 - `__anonymous()`.
-This is an initialization function for the class that executes after parsing (i.e. the class constructor).
+This is an initialization function for the class that executes after parsing (the class constructor).
 - `fitimage_emit_section_setup()`.
 Helper function to write the setup section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_ramdisk()`.
 Helper function to write the initramfs section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_config()`.
 Helper function to write the config section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_dtb()`.
 Helper function to write the device tree binary section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_kernel()`.
 Helper function to write the kernel section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_maint()`.
 Helper function to write the main section in the FIT image `fit-image.its` file.
 - `fitimage_assemble()`.
-This function orchestrates the n-step procedure for writing the `fit-image.its` file by (depending on configuration) invoking the appropriate `fitimage_emit_section_xxx()` helper functions, creating the FIT image, and then signing the image.
+Orchestrates the n-step procedure for writing the `fit-image.its` file by, depending on configuration, invoking the appropriate `fitimage_emit_section_xxx()` helper functions, creating the FIT image, and then signing the image.
 - `do_assemble_fitimage()`.
-The class promotes this function to be a task entrypoint for the build process to create a FIT image (without initramfs).
+The class promotes this function to be a task entrypoint for the build process to create a FIT image, without initramfs.
 - `do_assemble_fitimage_initramfs()`.
-The class promotes this function to be a task entrypoint for the build process to create a FIT image including initramfs.
+The class promotes this function to be a task entrypoint for the build process to create a FIT image, including initramfs.

 The key `${MACHINE}.conf` symbols controlling FIT image creation are as follows:

 - `KERNEL_CLASSES`.
 Setting this symbol to `"mbl-fitimage"` results in the inclusion of `mbl-fitimage.bbclass` in the `kernel.bbclass` hierarchy as shown in [Figure 7.3](#figure-7-3).
 The processing is then hooked into the build.
 - `UBOOT_SIGN_ENABLE`.
-Setting this symbol results in the signing headers being added to the FIT image, as per the MBL requirements.
+Setting this symbol results adds signing headers to the FIT image, according to MBL requirements.

 The `mbl-fitimage.bbclass` member functions of interest are described briefly below:
 - `fitimage_emit_section_boot_script()`.
 Helper function to write the boot script `fit-image.its` section, which incorporates the u-boot <!---we've spelled this differently above---> `boot.cmd` file into the FIT image as the `boot.scr`.